hostjane/hostjane.github.io/_pages/getting-started.md

 # Anti-bullying policy

 Under section 19 of the [Acceptable Use Policy](https://www.hostjane.com/legal/use-policy/), HostJane strives to be a safe environment.

-We do not tolerate any form of discrimination, abuse or bullying anywhere on the Site.
+<span class="green">We do not tolerate any form of discrimination, abuse or bullying anywhere on the Site.</span>

-Please contact us if you are experiencing these problems or report the user so we can investigate directly.
+Please [contact us](https://www.hostjane.com/marketplace/contact) if you are experiencing these problems or report the user so we can investigate directly.